 Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team.
 Updated on December 18, 2020

 Millions of women in the U.S. take hormonal birth control to prevent unintended pregnancy and alleviate adverse health conditions and side effects.
 There are many different types of birth control, and every woman will respond differently to each one.
-For hormonal contraceptive methods, there are a few birth control side effectsthat women need to be aware of before starting the pill, such as water retention, bloating, and weight gain.
+For hormonal contraceptive methods, there are a few birth control side effects that women need to be aware of before starting the pill, such as water retention, and bloating.

 What are the different types of hormonal birth control that can potentially cause weight gain?

 Non-hormonal birth control methods will not affect someone’s weight.
 But some hormonal contraceptives can cause many different side effects.

 Copper IUDs and barrier methods will not cause side effects commonly associated with more popular hormonal birth control products.

 What is the primary reason birth control causes weight gain?